cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 tag: security
 date: 2022/11/25
 description: >-
-  How a CloudQuery customer wrote custom queries to find cross-account AWS EventBridge Usage to help their teams migrate to new AWS EventBridge security features to increase security and compliance.
+  How a CloudQuery customer wrote custom queries to find cross-account AWS EventBridge Usage.
+AWS recently updated security features to help improve security of cross-account AWS EventBridge Event Bus Targets.
+Teams can migrate to these new features to increase security and compliance.
 author: jsonkao
 ---